8 Best Kitchen Knife Sets of 2026

 Pros

-• SIGMAFORGE one-piece forging from a single steel blank creates the most structurally consistent blade geometry in this review — no weak points at the bolster junction
+• SIGMAFORGE one-piece forging from a single steel blank creates rigid, structurally consistent blades with no weak point at the bolster junction

-• FRIODUR ice-hardening process (chilled to -94°F during tempering) produces a blade that is harder, more flexible, and more corrosion-resistant than conventionally hardened German steel
+• FRIODUR ice-hardening delivers harder, more flexible, more corrosion-resistant steel than conventionally tempered German stainless

 Cons